Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/03-graphs-algorithms.md

 <br>

 Then we will visit Portland's neighbor Kona and our visited list becomes `["Seattle", "Portland", "Chicago", "Kona"]`.
-Chicago doesn't have any unvisited neighbors, so our Breadth First is finished!
+Chicago doesn't have any unvisited neighbors, so our Breadth First Search is finished!

 <br>